 It only becomes meaningful in hindsight, but Allison echoing Kate by shouting "COME ON!" to goad an unseen adversary foreshadows how very like Kate she becomes over the course of the season.

-Damon pleads with the sheriff to spare his life, in the name of their friendship.
-She refuses, saying their friendship was a lie.
+As Liz, the sheriff, is torturing Damon for information and about to kill him, he says "But you're my friend."
+She says their friendship was a lie.
 Later on, when she's at his mercy, everyone expects him to kill her, but he reassures them he won't.